boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/sparksql.md

 # Connecting Bold BI to SparkSQL data source
 The Bold BI Dashboard designer connects the SparkSQL database using the SQL Live Query.

-> **Note:** SparkSQL data source is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** SparkSQL data source is available in On-Premises Deployment, but not in the Syncfusion Managed Cloud Server.

 ## Choose the SparkSQL data source
 To configure the SparkSQL data source, follow these steps: